Trustmark Park: Events

-In 2011, the venue hosted the Conference USA baseball tournament, won by Rice.
+In 2011 and 2012, the venue hosted the Conference USA baseball tournaments, won by Rice and UAB.

-It hosted the 2012 tournament, as well, which was won by UAB.

 Each year Trustmark Park plays host to the Governor's Cup, a neutral-site meeting between Mississippi State and Ole Miss.
 While both teams play each other on campus as part of Southeastern Conference play, this game is a non-conference matchup between the two bitter rivals that regularly draws capacity crowds.
-The tradition of a one-off game in the Jackson area has existed since 1980, when it was known as the Mayor's Trophy and played in Jackson proper: it was moved to Pearl when Trustmark Park opened in 2005 and thus renamed.
-As of 2020, the Bulldogs lead the overall neutral-site series 22–18, with a 9–4 lead in games played in Pearl.
+The tradition of a one-off game in the Jackson area has existed since 1980, when it was known as the Mayor's Trophy and played in Jackson proper: it was moved to Jackson when Trustmark Park opened in 2005 and thus renamed.
+As of 2023, the Bulldogs lead the overall neutral-site series 23–19, with a 10–5 lead in games played in Jackson.